Nothing-avil/Advanced_Threat_Automation_and_Detection_using_Realtime_Data_Pipeline_and_Distributed_Database/README.md

 # AI-Powered-Cyber-Threat-Detection-System

+> “In a world of increasing complexity and evolving threats, real-time intelligence is not just an advantage—it’s essential.”

 ###

 ## Problem: _Growing cybersecurity threats make manual threat detection inefficient._
 Solution: A system that uses machine learning models to detect and flag anomalous network traffic or security breaches in real-time, using AI.

 ###

 ## Technology:

 **Frontend**: React.js for the dashboard interface.

 **Backend**: Python-based threat detection models, Flask/Django for APIs.